theramiyer/blog/_posts/2017/2017-06-30-chaos-within-fort-walls.md

 Slash with the sword of steel, craftily wrought,\\
 Slash not, alas, with the sword of thought.

-Wipe out the questioner before anything is questioned, before anything is thought upon. ’coz the _enemy_ wielding a weapon we cannot defend ourselves from would spell disaster.
+Wipe out the questioner before anything is questioned, before anything is thought upon.
+Because the _enemy_ wielding a weapon we cannot defend ourselves from would spell disaster.

 But then, who's the enemy when the war is within?